Best Things To Do in Shizuoka: An Overview By Area

 “Diamond Fuji “©Tatsuya0530 (Licensed under CC BY 4.0)

-Kuretake Inn Premium Fujinomiya ― Easy access to local transportations, spacious room, a buffet style breakfast available every morning.
+Kuretake Inn Premium Fujinomiya ― Easy access to local transportation, spacious rooms, and a buffet-style breakfast available every morning.

-The Yaizu and Omaezaki area is located in the central part of Shizuoka prefecture.
-They both have a famous fishing port and are visited by a number of tourists not only from overseas but also inside Japan.
-If you pay attention to the other side, you can find several interesting spots offering totally different experiences in the deep mountains as well.
-One of the most popular spots is Sumatakyo Gorge as well as the iconic suspension bridge!
+The Yaizu and Omaezaki areas are located in the central part of Shizuoka Prefecture.
+Both have famous fishing ports and are visited by a number of tourists, not only from overseas but also from within Japan.
+You can find several interesting spots offering different experiences, including one of the most popular spots, Sumatakyo Gorge, as well as the iconic suspension bridge!

 Yume no Tsuribashi

-Yume no Tsuribashi is a suspension bridge constructed over the Sumatakyo gorge.
-The bridge is about 90 meters long, and it offers a thrilling experience for visitors walking across 8 meters above the emerald green water.
+Yume no Tsuribashi is a suspension bridge constructed over the Sumatakyo Gorge.
+The bridge is about 90 meters long, offering a thrilling experience for visitors walking across 8 meters above the emerald green water.
 The bridge swings occasionally as someone starts to walk across it.
 If you make a brief stop in the middle of the bridge, you can take a great photo of the beautiful gorge!
-If you want to take a photo of the whole bridge, there is a pathway where you can look down on the bridge as well.
+If you want to take a photo of the whole bridge, there is a pathway where you can also look down on the bridge.

-Hotel Ambia Shofukaku – A beautiful Japanese style hotel located right on the water, gorgeous rooms with an open-air bath, great place for a family trip
+Hotel Ambia Shofukaku ― A beautiful Japanese-style hotel located right on the water, gorgeous rooms with an open-air bath, and a great place for a family trip.

-Hamamatsu is a big city in the west part of Shizuoka.
-It is known as a home to several world-famous companies such as Yamaha and Suzuki.
-Hamanako is the 10th largest lake in Japan and is directly connected to the Pacific Ocean, hence it offers a variety of seafood and other benefits to local people.
-In order to help you understand the city deeper, we will focus on two tourist attractions in the area below!
+Hamamatsu is a big city in the western part of Shizuoka.
+It is known as home to several world-famous companies, such as Yamaha and Suzuki.
+Hamanako is the 10th largest lake in Japan and is directly connected to the Pacific Ocean; hence, it offers a variety of seafood and other benefits to local people.
+To help you understand the city better, we will focus on two tourist attractions in the area below!

 Ryotanji

-Ryotanji is a Buddhist temple that was built in 733.
+Ryotanji is a Buddhist temple built in 733.
 It belongs to the Rinzai school of Japanese Zen.
 It has a strong relationship with the Ii family and has served as a “Bodaiji (family temple)” for centuries.
 Visitors can enter the building and observe the inside and valuable exhibits closely.
-There is a traditional Japanese garden that is open to the public as well.
+There is a traditional Japanese garden that is open to the public.
 The garden was nationally designated as a Scenic Spot in 1936.

 Nukumori Forest

-In Nukumori Forest you will have a unique experience surrounded by Western-style buildings.
+In Nukumori Forest, you will have a unique experience surrounded by Western and fairy tale-inspired buildings.
 The area was once used as a private residence and a show house by an architect.
-It was later renovated into a public area where visitors can explore the romantic landscape created by lovely brick buildings.
-There are small shops selling original merchandise, restaurants that offer tasty dishes, and a cozy cafe located in a small forest.
-Everything has been carefully made and placed to make the perfect landscape that seemingly can be found in picture books!
+It was later renovated into a public area and now visitors can explore the romantic landscape created by lovely brick buildings.
+Small shops sell original merchandise, restaurants offer tasty dishes, and there’s even a cozy cafe in the small forest.
+Everything has been carefully made and placed to create the perfect landscape that seemingly can be found in picture books!

-Admission ¥300 (junior high school students or older)
+Admission 500 yen (junior high school students and older)

-Okura Act City Hamamatsu ― Close to Hamamatsu Station, stores and restaurants, the view from the room over the city and ocean is spectacular
+Okura Act City Hamamatsu ― Close to Hamamatsu Station, stores and restaurants, the view from the room over the city and the ocean is spectacular.

-Shizuoka is one of the best places to see Mt.
-Fuji in all of Japan.
-There are various spots throughout the prefecture where you can see the glorious mountain from different points of view.
-Whether you want to view the mountain from ground level, next to a lake, behind a shrine, or while paragliding, Shizuoka has it all.
-Have a look at our article below for the full list of the best views of Mt.
-Fuji!
+Needless to say, Shizuoka is one of the best places to see Mt.
+Fuji in Japan.
+There are so many beautiful spots throughout the prefecture where you can see the glorious mountain from different points of view.
+Shizuoka has it all if you want to view the mountain from ground level, beside a lake, behind a shrine, or even while paragliding!

 Japan Wonder Travel Tours

-If you need some help organizing your trip to Shizuoka, you should definitely check out our private tour including an English guide.
+If you need help organizing your trip to Shizuoka, you should check out our private tour, which includes an English guide.
 We’re glad to help you make your trip to Shizuoka a safe, comfortable, and unforgettable memory!

 Mt.
-Fuji Highlight Private Walking Tour (Customizable, 7 Hours)
+Fuji Highlight Private Tour from Lake Kawaguchiko (Public transportation)

-Shizuoka offers a number of different kinds of experiences for tourists.
-It is also easily accessible from Tokyo or Nagoya.
-Why don’t you consider spending a couple of days there to explore all the things to do in Shizuoka.
+Shizuoka offers many different kinds of experiences for tourists and is easily accessible from Tokyo or Nagoya.
+Why don’t you consider spending a couple of days there to explore all the things to do?

 Follow us on Instagram or Facebook for more travel inspiration.
 Or tag us to get featured!